Metrication in the United States: Cultural impact

 The continuing use of U.S. customary units has caused writers to speculate in fiction set in the future about the adoption of the metric system.
 Many authors have assumed that the United States and the human race in general will use metric units.
-Others have assumed the continued use of U.S. customary units or have neglected to take metrication into account.
+Others have assumed the continued use of U.S. customary units or have not taken metrication into account.
 Writers sometimes use customary units simply because American readers and watchers will understand the measurements; other times, they are simply used by accident.
 The 1966 show Star Trek, for instance, initially used U.S. customary units despite multiple Earth national origins and a setting in the 23rd century.
 Later, starting with "The Changeling", metric measures were used, albeit inconsistently.
 Later sequels of the show, such as Star Trek: The Next Generation, and Star Trek: Enterprise (set in the 22nd century), used the metric system exclusively.

 Both the metric system and attitudes in the U.S. toward the metric system are a target of humorous jabs in shows such as The Simpsons, Futurama and The Big Bang Theory.
 A Saturday Night Live sketch titled "Decabet", released at the height of the metrication movement, lampooned the different metric measurements by introducing a new alphabet consisting of only ten letters.

-In the 1994 film Pulp Fiction, Vincent Vega (John Travolta) tells Jules Winnfield (Samuel L. Jackson) that "Europe is a little different", because for example in Paris, they don't call it a "Quarter Pounder with Cheese" but a "Royale with Cheese" as "they've got the metric system, they don't know what the fuck a Quarter Pounder is".
+In the 1994 film Pulp Fiction, Vincent Vega (John Travolta) tells Jules Winnfield (Samuel L. Jackson) that Europe is "a little different", because for example in Paris, a "Quarter Pounder with Cheese" is instead known as a "Royale with Cheese" as "they got the metric system.
+They wouldn't know the fuck a Quarter Pounder is".
 Later, Jules compliments the intelligence of one of their victims, after he correctly surmises that French use of the metric system is what precludes the term "Quarter Pounder".

 Popular Science's September 2003 edition listed NIST's "Metric System Advocate" on its list of the "Worst Jobs in Science".